 For protons in molecules with intermediate or low mobility, however, shifting the magnetic field to a higher value may significantly decrease the fraction of these protons able to interact at the new (higher) Larmor frequency.
 As a result, T1 will increase as field strength increases.
 For most biological tissues, empirical measurements suggest that T1 increases approximately as Bo1/3.
 Therefore, measured T1 values of most tissues will approximately double as field strength is raised from 0.3 T to 3.0 T and will increase by about 25% between 1.5T to 3.0T.

 T2 relaxation resulting from static or slowly fluctuating fields will not be much affected by a shift of the Larmor frequency.
 T2 relaxation in intermediate and low mobility protons accompanying T1 relaxation will be somewhat prolonged by an increase in field strength, paralleling the lengthening of T1.
 On the other hand, some mechanisms of T2 relaxation (such as chemical exchange and molecular diffusion) may actually be more efficient at higher fields and therefore cause a reduction in T2 values.
-This is especially seen in the brain near structures (like the substantia nigra) that contain large amounts of iron.
-Averaging the results among all tissue types it can be concluded that T2 doesn't really change much over the range of field strengths used for clinical MR imaging (0.2T to 3.0T).
+This is especially seen at 7.0T in the brain near structures (like the substantia nigra) that contain large amounts of iron.
+Averaging the results among all tissue types it can be concluded that T2 doesn't really change much over the range of field strengths used for routine clinical MR imaging (0.2T to 3.0T) but does shorten at very high fields.

 Advanced Discussion (show/hide)»